Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Abstract

 \section{Abstract}

-Here we study the fully connected spherical antiferromagnetic Hopfield model as a toy model of the convex continuous satisfaction problem.
-The model exhibits a sharp SAT-UNSAT transition at a certain point, where the system becomes isostatic: the number of degrees of freedom agrees with that of the constraints.
-The model is simple enough to investigate the scaling behavior near the SAT-UNSAT transition point without relying on the replica method.
-Furthermore, the simplicity of the model allows us to take into account the effects of the quantum fluctuation and random field.
-We found that the pure classical model, quantum model, and model with the random field have different critical exponents and thus belong to different universal classes.
+Here we investigate the single-layer linearized perceptron near the SAT-UNSAT transition point as a prototypical model of the convex continuous satisfaction problems.
+The simplicity of the model allows us to take into account the effects of the quantum fluctuation, which have not been fully investigated before.
+We found that the classical and quantum models have different critical exponents and thus have different universality classes.
+We also briefly discuss the effects of the random field.

-[2]{\frac{d#1}{d#2}} [2]{\frac{\partial #1}{\partial #2}} [2]{\frac{\delta #1}{\delta #2}} {\bm{x}} {\bm{\xi}} {\bm{r}} {\bm{u}} [1]{\left|#1\right|} {{\rm Tr}} {{\mathcal H}} {{\mathcal I}} {{\mathcal W}} {{\mathcal O}} [1]{\left\langle #1 \right\rangle} {{\rm Im}} {{\rm Re}} {k_{\rm eff}} {{\rm IPR}}
+[2]{\frac{d#1}{d#2}} [2]{\frac{\partial #1}{\partial #2}} [2]{\frac{\delta #1}{\delta #2}} {\bm{x}} {\bm{\xi}} {\bm{r}} {\bm{u}} {\tilde{\lambda}} [1]{\left|#1\right|} {{\rm Tr}} {{\mathcal H}} {{\mathcal I}} {{\mathcal W}} {{\mathcal O}} [1]{\left\langle #1 \right\rangle} {{\rm Im}} {{\rm Re}} {k_{\rm eff}} {{\rm IPR}}